marceloosg/cleanwc/Codebook.md

 1. To retrieve Raw Data:
   * I used the *download.file* function to download the raw data from the url in the "url" file.
   * I used the *unzip* function to decompress the raw data into the current directory.

-##2.
-To Extract feature descriptive names (feature.txt):
+2. To Extract feature descriptive names (feature.txt):
-1. The features variable names are read from the "UCI HAR Dataset/features.txt" file with *read.csv* function and put the result in the {feature} variable.
+  * The features variable names are read from the "UCI HAR Dataset/features.txt" file with *read.csv* function
+  * Put the result in the {feature} variable.
-	        These are used to name the columns of the merged data set.
+  * These are used to name the columns of the merged data set.

 ##3.
 Extract activity descriptive names (activity\_labels.txt)
 *The activity description names are read from the ""UCI HAR Dataset/activity\_labels.txt"" file with *read.csv* function and the result is put in the {activity\_label} variable.